renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example explains the structure and other details about the Employee_details table.

 ## 12. DISTINCT Clause
-    This SQL statement shows the distinct values from the specified columns of the database table.
+    This docs.SQL statement shows the distinct values from the specified columns of the database table.
 This statement is used with the SELECT keyword.

 **Syntax of DISTINCT Clause:**
 ```